sderev/lmtoolbox/README.md

 ### Define

-The [`define`](https://github.com/sderev/llm-toolbox/tree/main/tools/define) script takes a word as input and provides its definition along with an example sentence using the word.
+The [`define`](https://github.com/sderev/llm-toolbox/tree/main/tools/define) tool takes a word as input and provides its definition along with an example sentence using the word.

 ![define](https://github.com/sderev/llm-toolbox/assets/24412384/1e813b80-6896-483b-b31a-65ad7cb81173)